CINSU

 CINSU Members

-Eric Van Lente, School of Psychology, NUI, Galway
+Eric Van Lente, School of Psychology, University of Galway

 John O’Reilly, School of Education, University of Limerick

 Mike Moroney, J.E.
-Cairnes School of Business & Economics, NUI, Galway
+Cairnes School of Business & Economics, University of Galway

 Jiani Ma, Centre for Sports, Exercise and Life Sciences, Coventry University